-As of June 27th, 2017 we have programs across 28 nursing schools in Delaware.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to PhD, Accelerated BSN and LPN-BSN.
-You can take these and a range of other course/degree options from schools that include Catholic University of America Online, Kaplan University - Online, The University of Texas at Arlington.
+As of August 18th, 2017 we have programs across 29 nursing schools in Delaware.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to LPN/LVN, LPN-RN and Associates Degree.
+You can take these and a range of other course/degree options from schools that include Western Governors University, Davenport University - Online Graduate, Walden University.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as Maryland, New Jersey and Pennsylvania.

 Nursing Schools in Delaware